Lithuania

 Lithuanian Camp Post Stamps

-In addition to the "Baltic" camp post issues in Altenstadt/Schongau, Augsburg-Hochfeld, Hanau and Kempten, there were also purely Lithuanian camp post stamps in Augsburg, Detmold, Meerbeck and Seedorf (cf. the general details under Lagerpost / Estonians in Exile)..
+In addition to the "Baltic" camp post issues in Altenstadt/Schongau, Augsburg-Hochfeld, Hanau and Kempten, there were also purely Lithuanian camp post stamps in Augsburg, Detmold, Meerbeck and Seedorf (cf. the general details under Camp mail / Estonians in Exile)..

 Camp letter Seedorf

 (Like three quarters of all letters with PAID postmark) philatelically influenced (multiple set) letter with the sets issued in Seedorf in similar presentation.
 As the letter ran from DP camp to DP camp in the British zone, it was postage paid, the stamps are all just commemorative vignettes with courtesy cancellation "SEEDORF PAŠTAS".
-Delivery was via the post office in Stadthagen, which struck the red postmark "MEERBECK Displaced Persons M a i l Paid" (the most common PAID postmark) and the Stadthagen date stamp.
+Delivery was processed via the post office in Stadthagen, which cancelled the Stadthagen day stamp on the envelope with the red stamp "MEERBECK Displaced Persons M a i l Paid" (the most common PAID stamp) delivered to the camp inmates..

 Camp post stamps Meerbeck